 The award commemorates Kit Tuveson (1944 – 2015), IFMA Fellow, CFM, SFP, of the Sacramento Valley IFMA Chapter for his personal and professional contributions to the FM Consulting Council, throughout IFMA, and to the FM profession.
 Kit was renowned as an uplifting and relentlessly positive and enthusiastic colleague, teacher, and friend by several generations of facility managers.

 In a phrase — Kit was a consultant’s consultant.
 He exemplified heart, compassion, empathy, and an unyielding commitment to excellence.
 Noted as a preeminent facility manager with Hewlett Packard – particularly the Rohnert Park location – Kit embodied the skills, tenacity, and industriousness that not only earned him the respect of HP but it distinguished him as leader and role model among his peers in the facility management industry.

-The 2021 Kit Tuveson Award recipient was Cindy Rodych.
+The 2022 Kit Tuveson Award recipient was Jerome Penhoat.

-Click on the link to the recording of the 2021 Kit Tuveson Award presentation
+Click on this link for the recording of the 2022 Kit Tuveson Award presentation